joshuay1/zurich-pb-voting/README.md

-# Designing Digital Voting Systems for Citizens: Achieving Fairness and Legitimacy in Participatory Budgeting
+# Designing Digital Voting Systems for Citizens

 This repository contains data from the study **Designing Digital Voting Systems for Citizens: Achieving Fairness and Legitimacy in Participatory Budgeting** by Joshua C. Yang, Carina I. Hausladen, Dominik Peters, Evangelos Pournaras, Regula Hänggli Fricker, and Dirk Helbing.
 The paper has been submitted to the ACM _Digital Government: Research and Practice_ Journal.
 The latest version of the paper is available here on [arXiv](https://arxiv.org/abs/2310.03501).